Railway to Heaven, Highway to Hell (The Scotty Baesler Victory Express

 honey-mustard dressing, chicken cordon bleu, wild rice pilaf, glazed

-baby carrots, rolls & butter, turtle or strawberry cheesecake, and a
+baby carrots, rolls & butter, turtle or strawberry cheesecake,

 wide variety of beverages.